leandersteiner/blog/content/posts/net-http-in-go-clients.md

 ### Executing the Request

-Now we can execute out request using our created client.
+Now we can execute the request using our client.
 We have to make sure that we defer the closing of the responses body which is a ```io.ReadCloser```.

 {{< code language="go" title="Executing the request" id="3" expand="Show" collapse="Hide" isCollapsed="false" >}}